 Daily exercise helps you maintain a healthy sleep schedule, but

 If you’re trying to stay up all night, try 30 to 40 minutes of aerobic exercise.
 If you don’t want to exercise, try getting up and moving around.
 Pace back and forth for 10 minutes, take a walk outside, or do a few jumping jacks.

 Darkness cues your body to release melatonin, a hormone that makes you feel sleepy.
 One study found that using bright lights at night and creating darkness during the day can help night-shift workers reset their circadian rhythms.

 Find a lamp that can distribute light widely throughout the room.
 Look for an LED bulb that can simulate sunlight.
 This should help you stay awake longer.

 Your electronic devices, including laptops, tablets, TVs, and phones, emit something called “blue light.”
-According to the National Sleep Foundation, the blue light emitted from your devices can delay the release of melatonin, the sleep hormone.
+The blue light emitted from your devices can delay the release of melatonin, the sleep hormone.
 This can prevent you from becoming sleepy.